Kotlin/anko/README.md

 In Koan, you don't need to inherit from any special classes: just use standard `Activity`, `Fragment`, `FragmentActivity` or whatever you want.

+First of all, import `kotlinx.android.koan.*` to use Koan DSL in your classes.

 DSL is available in `onCreate()`:

 ```kotlin